Angela Belcher Epps

 (iUniverse, Inc., 2007).

-She seeks publication of her novel manuscript, The House That Built Us, recently short listed for Blair Publishers 2024 Bakwin Award for Full-Length Prose.
-Additionally, she's seeking a publisher for her creative nonfiction guide for which she received a United Arts Council Artist Support Grant.
+She seeks publication of her novel manuscript, The House That Built Us, short listed for Blair Publishers 2024 Bakwin Award for Full-Length Prose.
+Additionally, she seeks a publisher for her collection of flash essays Staying Grounded in a Frantic World: Lessons Learned

 Click below for links to reviews, interviews, and such.